Efficient Bayesian Full Waveform Inversion and Analysis of Prior Hypotheses in 3D: Methodology

 and

-In equation \ref{eq:bayes_vpr1}, we assume that the Bayesian problem given $\mathbf{d}_{obs}$ and prior pdf $p_{old}(\mathbf{m})$ is solved using variational inference giving an approximate posterior $q_{old}(\mathbf{m})$.
+In equation \ref{eq:bayes_vpr1}, the (old) Bayesian problem given data $\mathbf{d}_{obs}$ and prior pdf $p_{old}(\mathbf{m})$ is solved using variational inference, and the solution $p_{old}(\mathbf{m}|\mathbf{d}_{obs})$ is approximated by the variational distribution $q_{old}(\mathbf{m})$.
 The third and forth lines in equation \ref{eq:bayes_vpr2} are obtained by substituting equation \ref{eq:bayes_vpr1} into the second line.
 Term $p_{new}(\mathbf{m})/p_{old}(\mathbf{m})$ updates the solution that includes the old prior to a solution that contains the new one, and we set constant $k = p_{old}(\mathbf{d}_{obs})/p_{new}(\mathbf{d}_{obs})$.
-This implies that the new posterior distribution can be calculated from the old one by updating prior information \textit{post inversion} by a simple multiplication \cite{walker2014varying}.
+This implies that the new posterior distribution can be calculated from the old one by updating prior information \textit{post inversion}, as shown by \citet{walker2014varying}: the inversion corresponding to the new prior distribution does not need to be solved from scratch.

-Evaluating $k$ requires the two evidence terms to be calculated which is computationally intractable. \citet{zhao2024Variational} estimated a second variational distribution $q_{new}(\mathbf{m})$ to approximate $p_{new}(\mathbf{m}|\mathbf{d}_{obs})$ (fifth line in equation \ref{eq:bayes_vpr2}) by minimising the KL divergence between the new posterior and $q_{new}(\mathbf{m})$, without requiring the value of $k$ to be known explicitly.
-This step is called \textit{variational prior replacement} (VPR), and we use PSVI to perform VPR because its probability value is cheap and easy to evaluate for any model parameter values post inversion.
-Using PSVI to find $q_{old}(\mathbf{m})$ thus allows us to perform VPR efficiently to find $q_{new}(\mathbf{m})$ in equation \ref{eq:bayes_vpr2} for alternative prior distributions.
+Evaluating $k$ requires the two evidence terms to be calculated which is computationally intractable. \citet{zhao2024variational} introduced a second variational distribution $q_{new}(\mathbf{m})$ to approximate $p_{new}(\mathbf{m}|\mathbf{d}_{obs})$ (fifth line in equation \ref{eq:bayes_vpr2}) by minimising the KL divergence between the new posterior and $q_{new}(\mathbf{m})$, without requiring the value of $k$ to be known explicitly.
+This step is called \textit{variational prior replacement}.

+A variety of variational inference methods can be used to calculate $q_{old}(\mathbf{m})$ and $q_{new}(\mathbf{m})$ \cite{kucukelbir2017automatic, zhang2019seismic, zhao2021bayesian}.
+In this paper, we employ PSVI because it is efficient, and importantly because its probability value is easy to evaluate for any model parameter values post inversion.
+Using PSVI to find $q_{old}(\mathbf{m})$ thus allows us to perform VPR efficiently to find $q_{new}(\mathbf{m})$ in the fifth line in equation \ref{eq:bayes_vpr2} that approximates the solution for any of the alternative prior distributions.